Participant Privacy Information

 Although the Study is not currently open to new members, we continue to follow-up the health of existing participants via the NHS, and by inviting direct participation from members in online surveys and health-screening.
 More detail on the purposes of the Study can be found in our protocol.

 The College is the sponsor for the Study, which is based in the United Kingdom.
-Its REC reference is 19/NW/0054 and it was most recently granted approval by the North West - Haydock Research Ethics Committee on 22nd February 2019.
+Its REC reference is 19/NW/0054 and it was most recently granted approval by the North West - Haydock Research Ethics Committee.

 The College will be using information from you and your medical records to undertake this Study and acts as its data controller.
 This means that we are responsible for looking after your information and using it properly.